-Title IV of the Civil Rights Act of 1964 authorizes the Attorney General to address certain equal protections violations based on religion, among other bases, in public schools and institutions of higher learning.
+Title IV of the Civil Rights Act of 1964 authorizes the Attorney General to address certain equal protections violations based on religion, among other bases, in public schools and institutions of higher education.
 The Educational Opportunities Section works to ensure that all persons regardless of their religion are provided equal educational opportunities.
 The Section's work includes addressing discrimination and harassment on the basis of religion, and spans all religious affiliations.
 For examples, view the cases list.

 English Language Learner students

 The Section is charged with enforcing the Equal Educational Opportunities Act of 1974 (EEOA).
 Section 1703(f) of the EEOA requires state educational agencies (SEAs) and school districts to take action to overcome language barriers that impede English Language Learner (ELL) students from participating equally in state and district educational programs.
 As part of its efforts to enforce the EEOA, the Section investigates complaints that SEAs or school districts are not providing adequate services to ELL students or are failing to take appropriate action in other ways.

 Although section 1703(f) of the EEOA does not require schools to adopt a particular type of language acquisition program, courts generally consider three factors to assess the adequacy of such a program:

 - whether the school's program is based upon sound educational theory or principles;